agsb/minute/docs/Minute.md

 ## Balance

 Which sequence is better ?
-A simple method is sum the relative position of each letter in lists and sort in crescent order.
+A simple method is sum the relative position of each letter in lists and sort in crescent order, then lower scores is better.

 **t a o e h n d i b f s r y l w u c m p g k v j x q z**

+## digits and pontuactions

+The NGSL and NGRAM does not provide any information about digits and pontuaction, then some corpus must be used.
+The linux kernel, the openjdk, zzzz

 ## extras

+[1] Other layout comparations as [classics keyboard](http://pinouchon.github.io/keyboard/layouts/2016/03/07/layouts-review-dvorak-vs-colemak-vs-carpalx-vs-workman.html) can also be used with modern ergonomic [splited keyboards](https://github.com/diimdeep/awesome-split-keyboards).
+Some [full-optimized](https://mk.bcgsc.ca/carpalx/?full_optimization) for continous use.

-[1] For reference, "1,000 words is actually a relatively short piece.
+[2] For reference, "1,000 words is actually a relatively short piece.
 A dissertation would usually be in the region of 12,000 words, and university assignments can stretch to essays of 5,000 words".[Word Essay](https://wordcounter.net/blog/2016/08/22/101946_how-long-does-it-take-to-write-a-1000-word-essay.html).
 Daily counts for famous writers are about 1100 words.[Daily Word](https://wordcounter.net/blog/2017/12/04/103207_the-daily-word-counts-of-19-famous-writers.html)

 with [datasets](https://storage.googleapis.com/books/ngrams/books/datasetsv3.html)